 PROGRAM OVERVIEW The Bachelor of Music program emphasizes the development of skills, concepts, and sensitivities essential to the professional life of a musician.
-The applied music program has 4 separate tracks: instrumental, piano, strings or vocal.
-The programs are professional music degrees that are intended for students wishing to pursue careers as performers (as soloists and/or ensemble musicians) and teachers (especially at the college level), although other career options are possible.
+The applied music program has four separate tracks: instrumental, piano, strings or vocal.
+The programs are professional music degrees intended for students wishing to pursue careers as performers (as soloists and/or ensemble musicians) and teachers (especially at the college level), although other career options are possible.

 ACADEMIC PREPARATION Intensive experiences in music study and performance are required in order to be eligible for consideration.
 Students are selected for admission by the music faculty through an audition/interview process.

-The vocal major in the Bachelor of Music curriculum takes 43 hours in applied music, 33 hours in music theory and history-literature, and eight hours of ensemble, plus the Drake Curriculum and free electives.
+The vocal track in the Bachelor of Music curriculum takes 43 hours in applied music, 33 hours in music theory and history-literature, and eight hours of ensemble, plus the Drake Curriculum and free electives.
 Fulfillment of the foreign language requirement for the vocal major is to be approved by the student’s adviser.

 An acceptable senior recital of approximately one hour’s duration in the student’s major applied music field is required.

 REQUIREMENTS FOR MINOR The minor in music is intended for students with musical skills who do not wish to pursue careers in music.
 This program does not satisfy the requirement for certification in a minor teaching area.
 The minimum requirement for the minor is 24 credit hours.
 Music history/ literature and music electives must be chosen in consultation with a designated music faculty adviser.
 An audition is required in the applied music area.